Edison0215/IoT-Hydroponic-System/Hydroponic system source codes/README.md

 Nutrient regulation commands:
 - Prompt "ECPHDOWN" to activate the nutrient regulation process. (status changes from 0 to 1)
 - Prompt "ECPHUP" to deactivate the nutrient regulation process. (status changes from 1 to 0)
+- These 2 commands only affects the nutrient A pump, nutrient B pump, pH up pump and pH down pump.
+- Other actuators such as cooling fan, grow lights, reservoir pump and water pump are not affected.
-- If status on OLED does not change, please check your internet connection.
+- If "ECPH" status on OLED does not change and regulation does not start when "ECPHDOWn" is promptede, please check your internet connection (reset the WiFi Dongle device and the slave ESP32).

 # hydroponic_slave.ino